S&W Prototype 4006 Custom PC Judy Woolley

 Some guns tell a story.
 This one?
 It won it.

-What you’re looking at is a piece of competition history: a Smith & Wesson Prototype 4006 Custom, serial XPX0013—handcrafted by the legendary Smith & Wesson Performance Center and purpose-built for speed, control, and results.
+What you’re looking at is a piece of competition history: a Smith & Wesson Prototype 4006 Custom —handcrafted by the legendary Smith & Wesson Performance Center and purpose-built for speed, control, and results.
 Not just any prototype, either.
 This was the first one sent to champion shooter Judy Woolley, and it carried her to a win at the 1991 Steel Challenge—her second victory at that prestigious match.

 The Performance Center didn’t hold back.
 This 9mm pistol was reimagined from the ground up with competitive shooting in mind.
-It features an extended 5-inch barrel paired with a mirror-bright bore and a lightened slide that ditches the factory open sights in favor of a precision-mounted aluminum optics rail.
-That rail holds a Tasco Propoint red dot, still fully functional despite a few honest marks from match use, because this gun wasn’t built to sit in a safe.
+It features an extended 5-inch barrel paired with a mirror-bright bore and a lightened slide that replaces the factory open sights with a precision-mounted aluminum optics rail.
+That rail holds a Tasco Propoint red dot, still fully functional despite a few honest marks from match use because this gun wasn’t built to sit in a safe.

 There’s more.
 The factory ambi decocker?
 Gone.
 In its place: a frame-mounted manual safety, giving competitors the quick-access control they needed.
-Add in a skeletonized slide stop, extended mag release, deep hand-checkering on both the front and backstraps, and a squared, textured trigger guard for steady offhand support.
-A flared magwell and enlarged beavertail finish the frame—details that make reloads faster and grip transitions smoother, especially under pressure.
+Add a skeletonized slide stop, an extended magazine release, deep hand-checkering on both the front and back straps, and a squared, textured trigger guard for steady offhand support.
+A flared mag-well and enlarged beavertail finish the frame—details that make reloads faster and grip transitions smoother, especially under pressure.

 Converted to a single-action-only setup, this prototype features a short-spur hammer and a crisp, competition-tuned trigger that breaks around 2 pounds.
 It’s clean, it’s sharp, and it’s ready to perform.